 Is a child’s lack of fear a harbinger of psychopathy?

 Psychopaths are charming, but they often get themselves and others in big trouble.
-Their willingness to break social norms and their lack of remorse mean they are often at risk for crimes and other irresponsible behaviors.
+Their willingness to break social norms and their lack of fear or remorse mean they are often at risk for crimes and other irresponsible behaviors.
 One hypothesis on how psychopathy works concerns a fear deficit.
 A new study to be published in an upcoming issue of Psychological Science, a journal of the Association for Psychological Science, finds that children with a particular risk factor for psychopathy don’t register fear as quickly as healthy children.

 The hypothesis that psychopaths don’t feel or recognize fear dates back to the 1950s, said the study’s primary author Patrick D. Sylvers, of the University of Washington: